Skip to main content

 Overweight and obesity are defined as abnormal or excessive fat accumulation that may impair health.

-Body Mass Index (BMI)[1] is one of the methods for measuring overweight and obesity.
+Body Mass Index (BMI) is one of the methods for measuring overweight and obesity.
 It is calculated by dividing the body weight (in kg) by the square of height (in m): kg/m².
-For assessing obesity in adult populations, according to the World Health Organization Asian Standard, BMI 23.0 - below 25.0 kg/m² is classified as overweight and BMI 25.0 kg/m² or above is classified as obesity.
+For assessing obesity in adult populations, according to the World Health Organization Asian Standard, BMI 23.0 - below 25.0 kg/m² is classified as overweight and BMI 25.0 kg/m² or above is classified as obese.

 Weight control should be achieved through good diet and appropriate exercise.
 People should consult healthcare professionals before using any medication for weight control.